 In the research for his books, Tissot has clearly done a lot of research into documents and, it would seem, extracting or absorbing stories and traditions from many religious communities.
 There are many artefacts, which may be called relics, that are pivotal to the life of Jesus and surrounding the Passion in particular.
 The word relic is more commonly used when a physical part of a holy person is being described, such as a skull or a finger, though it sometimes also used for things with which a holy person has been in contact.
-First, a warning about relics.
+First, some thoughts about relics.

 So what could be wrong with them?
 I started by saying you do not need them for faith.
 “Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed” (John 20:29).
-The real issue though is that they can be faked, and it seems that this has been quite common through history.
+The real issue is that they can be faked, and it seems that this has been quite common through history.
 There is money to be made from the faithful or from the honour of possessing or giving a relic, and nobody knows exactly what the original looks like.
 I have seen some commentary to the effect that ‘well if it gives people spiritual peace or strength and encourages devotion, then does it really matter?’ (e.g. here and here).
 Well, in the spirit of James Tissot, it matters to me quite a lot.
 He has applied thought to some important relics in the course of his studies.
-Fake relics could lead people to doubt their faith, or their faith leaders, later on, after their initial excitement and joy has dies down.
+Fake relics could lead people to doubt their faith, or their faith leaders, later on, after their initial excitement and joy has passed.
 Critics of the faith may seize on it.
 Once these things are set aside, then of course there is value in something that allows contemplation of the events that changed the world so fundamentally, and, for believers, gives them something tangible to remind them of the sure and certain hope of the kingdom of heaven and earth to come, and freedom from the chains of this broken world.

 So, when approaching artefacts, disappointment should be guarded against.